BASF wins conditional EU approval to buy Bayer assets

 BASF is acquiring some of Bayer’s seed and herbicide assets, its global vegetable seeds business, its digital farming business and certain seed treatments.

-German drug and crop chemical maker Bayer is selling the assets in return for EU approval for its $62.5 billion acquisition of U.S. peer Monsanto.
+German drug and crop chemical maker Bayer is selling the assets in return for EU approval for its $62.5 billion acquisition of U.S. peer Monsanto (MON.N).
 It received the go-ahead last month.
-(Reporting by Foo Yun Chee; editing by Robert-Jan Bartunek)